Collecting, prepping and cooking

 - The best method of preparation is also the simplest.
 Clean the morels carefully; if you wash them, blot them dry with paper towels.
 Cut off stems and slice the caps in half lengthwise.
 Melt a generous amount of butter or margarine in a frying pan, put in enough morel halves to cover the bottom of the pan, and salt lightly.
 Sauté about five minutes on each side, and serve immediately.

 - Morels also can be creamed, stewed or otherwise used in recipes that call for mushrooms.
-They can be preserved by canning or drying according to methods you can find in cookbooks.
+They can be preserved by drying according to methods you can find in cookbooks.
 Some people claim success in freezing morels as a means of preserving them for eating later.

 - Morel stems are tough, but they can be chopped finely and used to flavor soups and gravies.